Homeopathy Treatment for Kidney Creatinine and Its Medicine

 Complications of CKD

-- Electrolyte imbalance leading to seizures,
+- Electrolyte imbalance leads to seizures,

 - Hormonal imbalance may lead to loss of libido, menstrual irregularities, and infertility